 “It was so inspiring to work with the guest facilitators for two hours and to feel that they really practice what they preach.”
 Participant from Activist Clown Toolkit

 The work and discoveries were rich and the feedback incredible.
-Themes emerged and a taxonomy of Activist Clown tools is beginning to take shape.
-Watch this space!!!
+Themes emerged and a collection of the Tools of the Activist Clown are beginning to take shape.

 My skills are many and varied and span arts and event management, production, design, teaching and performance.
 I am proficient in marketing, PR and business development, with skills in administration, web design and office management.
 My project management skills incorporate planning, budgeting, tour management & reporting.
 I am also a teacher, choreographer and director of dance, physical theatre and circus.